cratera/papers-game/README.md

 - Access `localhost:3000` and have fun!

-Note: The game should be played on a mobile vertical viewport
+Note: The game should be played on a vertical viewport.

 ## Deploy the Game (on heroku):